Swearer Center for Public Service

 Application Process

-The Royce Fellowship application opens every Spring in UFunds.
+The Royce Fellowship application opens every December in UFunds.

 Fellowship Expectations

-• Once selected, fellows are inducted into the Society of Royce Fellows in a ceremony in April and participate in a cohort orientation in early May.
+Once selected, fellows are inducted into the Society of Royce Fellows in a ceremony in April and participate in a cohort orientation in early May.
+Additionally:

-• Fellows receive a stipend (award amounts vary based on financial need) to pursue their proposed research project over the summer.
+• Fellows receive a stipend (award amounts vary based on financial need) and a research budget (up to $2,000) to pursue their proposed research project over the summer.
 Fellows participate in regular cohort meetings throughout the summer to discuss their progress.

-• In the Fall semester following the project summer, fellows participate (as a cohort) in a fall retreat and workshops on applying for post-graduate fellowships, analyzing data, crafting presentations, and disseminating findings.
-Fellows receive a SPRINT semester stipend to support their continued research, writing and analysis.
+• During the academic year following the project summer, fellows participate (as a cohort) in workshops on applying for post-graduate fellowships, analyzing data, crafting presentations, and disseminating findings.

 • Royce Fellows are required to present their research findings to the broader campus and Providence community at the annual Royce Fellowship Presentations in February.
 Students graduating in December or studying abroad in the spring semester are permitted to present in the fall.